smoobu/laminas-services-scanner-cli/README.md

 ## Requirements

 - PHP 7.4 or higher
-- Laminas ServiceManager 3.0 or higher
+- Laminas ServiceManager (any version) or SR/Di container
 - Symfony Console 6.0 or higher

 ## License